mjstephens/Sharpsweeper/README.md

 # Sharpsweeper
-Minesweeper in C#

-Pure C# implementation of a basic minesweeper game.
+C# implementation of a basic minesweeper game.

 ---